 Camillo Mac Bica, Ph.D., is a professor of philosophy and ethics at the School of Visual Arts in New York City.
 His philosophical focus is in Applied Ethics, particularly the relation between war, morality, and healing.
 Dr. Bica is a former United States Marine Corps Officer and veteran of the Vietnam War.
 He is a long time activist for peace and justice, a member of the Vietnam Veterans Against the War, and Coordinator of the Long Island Chapter of Veterans for Peace.
-In addition to the three books in his War Legacy Series, "Worthy of Gratitude,""Beyond PTSD," and "There are No Flowers in a War Zone," articles by Dr. Bica have been published in numerous philosophical journals and online alternative news sites.
+In addition to his latest book, Essays on War, Morality, and Military Service from his War and Morality Series and the three books in his War Legacy Series, "Worthy of Gratitude,""Beyond PTSD," and "There are No Flowers in a War Zone," articles by Dr. Bica have been published in numerous philosophical journals and online alternative news sites.

 Bica is a poet of war who speaks with the heart of a warrior.
 His perspective is passionate and poignant, and his analysis razor sharp, always with a deep humanity in his voice.”